Sebas Saiz: Professional career

 In July 2017, Saiz signed his first professional contract with Real Madrid, terminating previously with Estudiantes.
 One month later, he was loaned to San Pablo Burgos, debutant in the Spanish Liga ACB, where he averaged 9.1 points and 4.9 rebounds per game.

 In July 2018, he was loaned to Iberostar Tenerife of the Liga ACB.
 He will make his debut in European competition as the Canarian team is qualified for the Basketball Champions League.

 On August 1, 2019, Saiz signed with Sun Rockers Shibuya of the B.League.

-He signed with Chiba Jets on June 3, 2020.
+On June 4, 2020, Saiz signed with Chiba Jets of the B.League.

+On June 10, 2021, Saiz signed with Alvark Tokyo of the B.League.
+On June 21, 2022, he re-signed with Alvark Tokyo.
+On June 14, 2023, he re-signed with Alvark Tokyo.
+On June 12, 2024, he re-signed with Alvark Tokyo.

 International career

 Saiz played with the Spanish youth teams, taking part of the under-19 team that finished in the fifth position at the 2013 World Championship.

 With the under-20 team the European Championship, achieving a bronze medal in 2013 and a silver one in 2014.

 He made his debut with Spain in November 2017, at the 2019 World Cup qualifying match played in Podgorica against Montenegro.